ybai69/COVID-19-Change-Point-Detection/README.md

 #### County-Level

-Code for reproduce county-level results can be found in the [Covid-19-county.R](Covid-19-county.R)  and [Covid-19-county-prediction.R](Covid-19-county-prediction.R).
+Code to reproduce county-level results can be found in the [Covid-19-county.R](Covid-19-county.R)  and [Covid-19-county-prediction.R](Covid-19-county-prediction.R).

 Latest version of [County-level  COVID-19](counties.csv) data can be found in the [New York times repository](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv)